Senators are probing whether Google tried to influence a top critic’s testimony at an antitrust hearing

 Nearly 40 states sue Google alleging search manipulation, marking the third antitrust salvo against the tech giant

-The controversy comes as lawmakers from both parties are increasingly eyeing changes to antitrust law to better address the unique competition issues that are posed by tech giants.
+The controversy comes as lawmakers from both parties are increasingly considering changes to antitrust law to better address the unique competition issues that are posed by tech giants.

 Klobuchar recently released a wide-ranging legislative package to dismantle corporate consolidation and strengthen agencies tasked with enforcing competition rules, which could have significant consequences for Silicon Valley.
-The subcommittee she chairs has been hosting a series of hearings on competition problems.
+The subcommittee she chairs has been holding hearings on competition issues.

 “As we continue to hold bipartisan hearings and investigate the state of competition in the American economy, we must have confidence that our work is not undermined by any efforts to affect truthful testimony,” the senators wrote in the letter to Google.